How to make BuzzFeed-style Quizzes

 Have you ever come across a BuzzFeed quiz result that is mean?
 No, right?
 Our observation confirms the same.
 The results that they write are positive, personal and visual.

 A study confirms that quiz results with positive words like ‘awesome’, ‘excellent’ and ‘great’ get tweeted more than those that don’t have any kind of positive reinforcement.
 When quiz takers see uplifting results they want the world to know and also compare their results with their peers.
-It gives every kind of a person a chance to show who they are and what sets them apart.
-Moreover, it sets a ground for a conversation!
+It gives every kind of person a chance to show who they are and what sets them apart.
+Moreover, it sets the ground for a conversation!

 Now, even if people know that results don’t actually have a scientific basis they still go on and share results.
 Also, if you see in the screenshot below, a quiz taker who doesn’t even watch Game of Thrones goes on to take it and shares her results.
 That’s how big the quiz craze is!

 Burton in her HuffPost interview said, “It’s fun, it’s a game.
 I don’t think that when people answer “Where Should Your Next Vacation Be?”, they are super invested in thinking that that’s going to tell them something really deep about themselves.”

 Talking about how many times a quiz is shared, BuzzSumo confirms that on average it gets shared about 1,900 times.
 Oh and by the way, if you’re not living under the rocks, BuzzFeed quizzes are so much fun that celebrities take them too.
 Here’s a photograph of Rupert Murdoch getting Rupert Murdoch as an answer to the quiz, ‘Which Billionaire Tycoon Are You?‘.
 Talk about quizzes going meta!